POSTCOMMUNIST REALITIES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 This compilation features books of the Central European University Press, published since its establishment in 1993, that have some relevance to the political developments in the post-communist region.
 After the latest release, titles in the backlist are arranged by content: contemporary topics are on top, older themes below.
 For more substantial information about the content and availability, please click on the covers of the book, or on the links inserted into the citations.

-“Scholars introduced the concept of a permanent ‘grey zone’ between democracy and dictatorship: hybridology is clearly a positive step from transitology.”— from the momentous endeavor of analyzing postcommunist regimes.
+“Scholars introduced the concept of a permanent ‘grey zone’ between democracy and dictatorship: hybridology is clearly a positive step from transitology.”— The Anatomy of Post-communist Regimes.

 “The separation of political, market, and communal activities is peculiar to Western civilizations.
 The lack or rudimentary level of separation of these spheres is the basic reason why post-communist regimes should not be treated automatically as if they were Western.”